Mobile technology

 Zoom Anyplace will also allow you to zoom in while taking a shot, and Samsung claims that it should also work on subjects that will be on the edge of the frame or image.
 Last month, at the Samsung System LSI Tech Day 2023 event, Samsung introduced the feature with its 200MP ISOCELL HP2 sensor, which it announced in January 2023.

-In addition to ISOCELL Zoom Anyplace, Samsung also details a feature it calls “End-to-End (E2E) AI Remosaic,” which it says will help cut processing times for 200MP images in half.
-The process adjusts image processing by performing “remosaicing” and performs all image signal processing processes in parallel rather than sequentially.
-The company says this should also reduce data loss due to latency, which in turn means we can expect photos with "richer detail and color."
+In addition to ISOCELL Zoom Anyplace, Samsung is also detailing a feature it calls “End-to-End (E2E) AI Remosaic,” which it says will help cut processing times for 200MP images in half.
+It tweaks the image processing process to perform “remosaicing,” performing all image signal processing operations in parallel rather than sequentially.
+The company says this should also reduce data loss due to latency, which in turn means we can expect photos with “richer detail and color.”

 Interested in more from this topic?